MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 }
 ```

-The above example is the realization of [D2].
+The above example is the realization of **[D2]**.

-Schema `#context-schema-2` is modified according to the example described
+Schema `#context-schema-2` is modified according to the example described above.
-above.
 The below list summarizes the modifications applied to the
-`productOfferingSpecification` schema that results with `#context-schema-2`:
+`productOfferingSpecificationSchema` schema that results with
+`#context-schema-2`:

 - attribute `cTagDeiPreservation` is required and, therefore is added to the
   `required` array,